Are You Facing An Insurance Dispute After A Natural Disaster?

 Natural disasters can cause fire damage, water damage, and windstorm damage, raising questions as to liability.
 Wind damage is generally covered, and most tornado damage can be properly classified as wind damage.
 In the case of hurricanes, however, which also have strong wind damage components, major damage can also come from the storm surge and flooding which occurs along with a hurricane’s landfall.
 In many cases it can be difficult to tell whether damage is due to flooding (normally excluded) or wind damage or wind-driven rain (normally included).
 For instance, if a storm surge causes a sewer pipe to burst which results in water damage, is the damage due to flooding or a pipe failure?
 These issues are often vigorously debated and must often be resolved through litigation.

 Don’t Be Fooled By Insurance Company Tricks

 A common insurance tactic is to offer a quick settlement which represents only a fraction of your claim, in hopes that you will cash the check to cover immediate expenses and waive your rights to collect any more on your policy.
 It may also be hard immediately after a disaster to assess the total amount of your damages.
 If you have specialized insurance, that company may try to pass off the damage as the responsibility of your general liability policy, and vice versa.
 Don’t fall prey to these tactics.
-Contact Mannion Lowe & Oksenendler, A Professional Corporation and have your claim represented by an experienced insurance law attorney who understands and stands up for the rights of consumers impacted by natural disasters.
+Contact Mannion Lowe & Oksenendler, P.C. and have your claim represented by an experienced insurance law attorney who understands and stands up for the rights of consumers impacted by natural disasters.
 Send us an email or call 800-724-6188 today.